-PRIMARY AREA DATE SOMETIMES YES NO The student demonstrates appropriate positioning skills according to their clinical level.
+STUDENT TECHNOLOGIST - PRIMARY AREA VES NO SOMETIMES The student demonstrates appropriate positioning skills according to their clinical level.
 Student is assertive and willing to learn procedures that have not been taught within the lab setting.
-Gets involved with all procedures, even the procedures in which they have no prior knowledge.
+Gets involved with all procedures, even the procedures in which they have n orior knowledge.
 Makes an effort to select the technical factors/proper protocol.
-Asks questions about technical factors, charts, and looks at technical factors on each and every exam.
+Asks questions about Makes an effort to select the technical factors on each and every exam. technical factors, charts, and looks at technical factors on each and every exam.
 Demonstrates an accuracy in critiquing finished images.
 Recognizes density and contrast and recognizes the use of each within the image.
-Knows anatomy & positioning and is able to verify correctness on the finished image.
-Adequate speed; constantly aware of speed and makes an effort to improve Makes an effort to recognize the routines and requirements of examinations being performed.
-The student asks questions about the projections utilized and supplies needed.
-Student takes notes about routines and technical factors.
-Ability to relate to and anticipate the needs of doctors and technologists.
-Student recognizes when others need assistance with patients or supplies are needed.
-Understands directions.
+Knows anatomy & positioning and is and recognizes the use of each within the image. able to verify correctness on the finished image.
+Adequate speed; constantly aware of speed and makes an effort to improve = = 4 Makes an effort to recognize the routines and requirements of examinations being performed.
+The student asks questions about the projections utilized and supplies Ability to relate to and anticipate the needs of doctors and technologists.
+Statesh recognizes when others need assistance with patients or supplies are needed.
+1 Understands directions.
 Ability to perform paperwork and/or computer duties.
-Student completes & closes out exams.
-Is able to correctly use the computer system including CR/DR and PACS.
-Asks appropriate questions and makes an effort to learn the system.
-Completes assigned tasks.
-Does not leave things unfinished.
+Student completes & closes out - Is able to correctly use the computer system including CR/DR and PACS.
+Asks appropria questions and makes an effort to learn the system.
+L Completes assigned tasks.
+Does not leave things unimished.
 Ability to use locks and move equipment with ease.
-This is related to the tube in relation to the chest rack, tube, & table.
+This is related to the tube in related to the cube in related to the chest rack, tube, & table.
 The student is able to work with the equipment & supplies confidently.
 Ability to adjust to changes, unusual situations, patient conditions and deviations from the norm.
-Student is not intimidated by the uncooperative, sick, physically handicapped, or traumatized pt., Student is aware of when to assist and when to step back.
-Uses good judgment.
-Uses proper collimation and shielding; student does not open collimator light larger than IR size.
-He/she wears lead apron, stands out of the direct beam, shields patients, and provides aprons for those in the room.
+Student is not intimidated by the uncooperative, sick, physically handicapped or traumatized pt.
+Student is aware of when to assist and when to step back.
+Uses good Uses proper collimation and shielding; student does not open collimator light larger that IR size.
+He/she wears lead apron, stands out of the direct deam, shields patients, and provides aprons for those in the room.
 Remains in assigned areas, takes appropriate breaks, has good attendance.
 Makes an effort to become involved.
 Does not stand back.
-Asks questions and gets involved in some capacity in every exam.
-Asks appropriate questions and asks them at the appropriate time, Communicates well with patients and co-workers.
+Asks questions and gets - involved in some capacity in every exam.
+Asks appropriate questions and asks them at the appropriate time.
+Communicates well - with patients and co-workers.
 Asks relevant questions.
 Appears well groomed and uniforms are appropriate, neat and clean.
-Adheres to CLCC and hospital dress code.
-Excessive jewelry is not worn; tattoos are covered.
-Accepts responsibility with respect to his/her program level.
-Is consistently open to suggestions.
-Good attitude and desire to learn.
-Responds well to constructive criticism; behaves in a responsible & respectful manner; uses good professional & ethical judgment; cooperates & works well with others Follows hospital & college policies Respects patient privacy & modesty; practices patient confidentiality; only discusses patient information with direct caregivers Demonstrates punctuality; is in work area on time and returns from lunch and breaks on time
+Adheres to CLCC - Appears well groomed and clintons between the state of th suggestions.
+Good attitude and desire to learn: uses good professional & ethical judgment; cooperates & works very water Follows hospital & college policies Respects natient privacy & modesty; practices patient confidentiality; only discusses (patient information with direct caregivers Demonstrates punctuality; is in work area on time and returns from lunch and breaks of

-COMMENTS: DC SIGNATURE
+COMMENTS: SIGNATURE